 Corporate leadership on climate has never been more vital.
 The Government of Canada endorsed the Task Force on Climate-related Financial Disclosures (TCFD) in 2019 and took steps to promote its adoption across the country.
 On October 18, the Canadian Securities Administrators (CSA) — the umbrella organization of Canada’s provincial and territorial securities regulators — published a proposal that would mandate climate-related disclosures for all companies that issue debt or equity to the public.

-As Canada prepares to join the first wave of G20 nations to mandate TCFD-aligned disclosure of climate-related financial risks, Manifest Climate takes a closer look at the mandatory disclosure guidelines proposed by the CSA.
+TCFD reporting is not yet mandatory, but as Canada prepares to join the first wave of G20 nations to mandate TCFD-aligned disclosure of climate-related financial risks, Manifest Climate takes a closer look at the mandatory disclosure guidelines proposed by the CSA.

 CSA Proposed Regulation

 The CSA proposal would require public companies to make climate-related disclosures informed by the TCFD starting in 2024.
 External stakeholders have until January 17, 2022, to have their say on the rules before they are finalized.
 Here’s what the CSA proposed:

 - All reporting issuers must disclose climate-related information in alignment with the TCFD’s four pillars: Governance, Risk Management, Strategy, and Metrics and Targets;

 - For climate-related governance issues, disclosures are to be made in the management information circular; if the issuer does not produce a management information circular, the disclosure should be in the issuer’s annual information form (AIF) or its annual management’s discussion and analysis (MD&A) report;